EN

 Each camp will provide treatment up-to 2500 patients including children and women

-Every donation helps Al Mustafa Canada deploy emergency response teams, deliver immediate aid, and provide lifesaving support where it’s needed most.
+Every donation helps Al Mustafa deploy emergency response teams, deliver immediate aid, and provide lifesaving support where it’s needed most.

 What Al mustafa Has Done — Ongoing Response (as of Mid july 2025)